brian-payne2/apache-demo/README.md

 This repo contains sections for both the automated creation, configuration and testing of an Apache web server serving pages over HTTPS in AWS.

 ### Requirements
-* Ensure you have the following tools installed on your local machine:
-  * Python
-  * Ansible
-  * Molecule
-  * Terraform
-  * Docker
+* Check the 'Built With' section to ensure you have compatible versions of Python, Ansible, Molecule, Terraform and Docker
 * These instructions assume that:
   * You have a VPC in AWS with a publicly routable subnet
   * You have created a .PEM file in your account and saved it to your local machine